Mandasor Pillar Inscriptions of Yasodharman

 The Mandasor Pillar Inscriptions of Yashodharman are a set of Sanskrit inscriptions from early 6th-century discovered at an archaeological site at the village of Sondani (सोंधनी), about 4 kilometers south of Mandsaur (Mandasor) in northwestern Madhya Pradesh, India.
-These record the victory of Aulikara king Yasodharman over the Swastik Mihirakula.
+These record the victory of Aulikara king Yasodharman over the Huna king Mihirakula.
 According to Richard Salomon, these are notable for "their outstanding literary, calligraphic and historical value".
 The Mandasor inscription praises Yasodharman, describes him as having rescued the earth from "rude and cruel kings of the Kali age, who delight in viciousness".

 Fleet first published his translation of the inscription in 1888.
-The Fleet's translation of the inscription has been corrected by various scholars.
+Fleet's translation of the inscription has been corrected by various scholars.

 Location

 The inscriptions were found on a pair of pillars, at a site southeast of Mandsaur, Madhya Pradesh in what was then a small village called Sondani.
 The town is also referred to as Mandasor, Dasor or Dasapura in historic texts.
 The site contained not only the pillars but ruins of a Hindu temple and many desecrated panels and statues.
 They were discovered by John Fleet in 1884, and first published in 1886.
 It is currently at its original site, which is now housed within compounds of the Mandsaur's Yashodharman Archaeology Museum.
 The site was excavated by a team led by Garde in 1923, who found some of Fleet's presumptions incorrect.
 Garde found the foundations and ruins of a temple about 75 ft from the pillar, likely a Shiva temple because several new inscriptions found opened with homage to Shiva and they mention a temple.
 He also found double human figures buried in soil below.
 It was of the type similar to other Gupta era site, that likely stood above the pair of pillars, before it was toppled at some point, at the site.